Future-Power-Networks/MAPDN/README.md

 ## Contact

-If you have any issues or any intention of cooperation, please feel free to contact me via `jianhong.wang16@imperial.ac.uk`.
+If you have any issues or any intention of cooperation, please feel free to contact me via `jianhong.wang@bristol.ac.uk`.